kenzo0111/WBIMPS-CNSC/USER_MANUAL.md

 **Effect on Inventory:**

-- Product quantity is automatically decreased
+- item quantity is automatically decreased
 - Transaction is logged
 - Low stock alerts may be triggered
 - Cannot issue more than available quantity